kineticstoolkit/kineticstoolkit_doc/html/_sources/files_read_c3d.md

 The content of the file is expressed as a dictionary with two keys:
 - `Points`: A TimeSeries that contains the point data (markers)
 - `Analogs` (only when applicable): A TimeSeries that contains the raw analog data from force platforms, EMG or other analog signals recorded into the c3d file.
+- `ForcePlateforms` (only when applicable): A TimeSeries that contains the forces, moments, centres of pressure and force platform positions.

 ## Points